 Pupils will be taught to:

-- use the first three or four letters of a word to check spelling, meaning or both of these in a dictionary
+- use the first three or four letters of a word to check to spell, meaning or both of these in a dictionary;

 - use a thesaurus.